thenewvu/SublimeCMakeEditor/README.md

 		}
 	]

-To tweak it, copy the default -> choose Preferences -> Package Settings -> CMakeEditor -> Settings - User -> paste the default and change 'keys' value as you want.
+To tweak it, copy the default -> choose Preferences -> Package Settings -> CMakeEditor -> Key Bindings - User -> paste the default and change 'keys' value as you want.

 Changelog
 ---------